Enhancing Performance4 min read

 Here's why beta-alanine is particularly valuable for AFT events:

-Perfect timing match: Research shows beta-alanine is most effective for high-intensity activities lasting 1-4 minutes, precisely the time domain of the HRPU and SDC events.
+• Perfect timing match: Research shows beta-alanine is most effective for high-intensity activities lasting 1-4 minutes, precisely the time domain of the HRP and SDC events

-Increased work capacity: Studies demonstrate that beta-alanine supplementation can increase the number of repetitions athletes can perform during resistance exercises like push-ups.
+• Increased work capacity: Studies demonstrate increased repetitions during resistance exercises like push-ups

-Delayed fatigue: By neutralizing acid, beta-alanine helps maintain muscle function during repeated high-intensity efforts, potentially helping you maintain proper form through all your push-ups.
+• Delayed fatigue: By neutralizing acid, beta-alanine helps maintain muscle function during repeated high-intensity efforts

-Sprint performance: Research shows beta-alanine may be particularly effective for improving sprint performance toward the end of exercise, exactly what you need during the SDC.
+• Sprint performance: Research shows beta-alanine may be particularly effective for improving sprint performance toward the end of exercise

-For soldiers aiming to maximize their HRPU performance, beta-alanine could be the difference between reaching the minimum standard and achieving a perfect score of 60 reps.
+For Soldiers aiming to maximize their HRP performance, beta-alanine could be the difference between reaching the minimum standard and achieving a perfect score.

 Sodium Bicarbonate (Baking Soda): The External Acid Buffer

-While beta-alanine works inside your muscle cells, sodium bicarbonate (baking soda) operates in your bloodstream to neutralize acid that spills out from working muscles.
+While beta-alanine works inside your muscle cells, sodium bicarbonate operates in your bloodstream to neutralize acid that spills out from working muscles.

 Research supports several benefits for AFT performance:

-Improved sprint capacity: Multiple studies show that baking soda can enhance repeated sprint performance, crucial for the SDC event.
+• Improved sprint capacity: Multiple studies show enhanced repeated sprint performance

-Complementary effects: Some research suggests combining beta-alanine and baking soda may provide additive benefits for high-intensity performance.
+• Complementary effects: Some research suggests combining beta-alanine and baking soda may provide additive benefits

-Rapid effects: Unlike beta-alanine, which requires weeks of loading, baking soda can provide benefits within 60-90 minutes of ingestion - perfect for test day supplementation.
+• Rapid effects: Unlike beta-alanine, baking soda can provide benefits within 60-90 minutes of ingestion

 How to Supplement for AFT Success

-GI considerations: Start with smaller doses during training to assess tolerance, as baking soda can cause digestive discomfort.
+• GI considerations: Start with smaller doses during training to assess tolerance

-Important note: Some soldiers experience gastrointestinal distress with baking soda supplementation.
-If you're one of them, consider sticking with beta-alanine alone, which typically doesn't cause digestive issues.
+Important note: Some Soldiers experience gastrointestinal distress with baking soda supplementation.
+If you're one of them, consider sticking with beta-alanine alone.

 Training Integration for Maximum Benefits